-Oil/Grit Separators

-Applicability

-Oil grit separators must be used to manage runoff from land uses with higher potential pollutant loads where there is a risk that the stormwater is contaminated with oil or grease.
+Oil/grit separators must be used to manage runoff from those particular land uses with higher potential pollutant loads where there is a risk that the stormwater may be contaminated with oil or grease.
+Such industrial land uses require source control practices to minimize or prevent oil and greases from co-mingling with stormwater (see Section 4.4.2).
 These uses include the following:

-High-Intensity-Use Parking Lots
+High-Intensity-Use Parking Lots (1,000+ uses/day)

 Gas Fueling Stations

+Fuel Storage Depots

 Vehicles (including boats, buses, cars, and trucks) and Equipment Service and Maintenance Areas

 Fleet Storage Areas

+The term “grit” originated from its use in wastewater treatment.
+For Stormwater purposes, “grit” refers to sand, gravel, and other solids material “heavier” (higher specific gravity) than organic biodegradable solids present in stormwater (EPA 2003) Grit is defined differently for wastewater purposes.

+Setback Requirements